 - 4-5 cups tomato puree

-Stir in the coconut milk.
-Taste and adjust spices to your preference.
+- Stir in the coconut milk, salt, and pepper.
+Taste and adjust seasonings to your preference.